ConceptsLock a backend to a resource

 Example

-Take the following spawn request, for example.
+Take the following connect request, for example.

-POST /user/my-account/service/my-service/spawn
+POST /v2/service/my-account/my-service/connect

 {